mrdk/mind/doc/data.rst

    :word:`allot`.
 A typical use of :word:`Create` is therefore in phrases like :samp:`Create {foo} ... allot`.

+.. word:: Create,       ( 'interpreter <word> -- ) "create-comma"

+   Create an header for the name *word* with the interpreter routine *'interpret*.
+This word performs the basic functionality of :word:`Create`.

 .. word:: does>         "does"

    Used together with :word:`Create` or a word that calls it.
 The